-Change kJ to Cal with this easy calorie converter.
-You can also calculate calories to kilojoules with the tool below it.
+Change kJ to Cal with this fast calorie converter.
+To do the reverse operation (convert calories to kilojoules), use the calculator below this one.
 The conversion factor between a kilojoule (kJ) and a calorie (also called kilocalorie, kcal, or Cal) is 0.239, because each calorie contains 4.184 kilojoules.
 Adjust the slider or type in a kilojoule value to see the equivalent quantity of calories (kcal):

 After you’ve done the conversion, read on to learn about these measurement units we use to convert food to energy!